Teamwork (sculpture)

 Teamwork is a public sculpture by Omri Amrany located at American Family Field west of downtown Milwaukee, Wisconsin.
-Teamwork is cast in bronze and honors Jeffrey Wischer, William DeGrave, and Jerome Starr, the three Iron Workers Local 8 members killed by the Big Blue Crane collapse during the construction of the new baseball stadium.
+It is cast in bronze and honors Jeffrey Wischer, William DeGrave, and Jerome Starr, the three Iron Workers Local 8 members killed by the Big Blue Crane collapse during the construction of the baseball stadium in 1999.
 The sculpture was commissioned by the Habush, Habush and Rottier Charitable Foundation for $250,000.

 Description

 Teamwork depicts three Milwaukee Local Union 8 Ironworkers dressed for construction work.
 All wear jeans, t-shirts, boots and hardhats.
 One holds a clipboard.

 Information

-The sculpture honors William DeGrave, Jerome Starr and Jeffrey Wischer, three ironworkers who were killed by a piece of the stadium's retractable roof that fell when a heavy lift crawler crane failed during the construction of Miller Park.
+The sculpture honors William DeGrave, Jerome Starr and Jeffrey Wischer, three ironworkers who were killed by a piece of the stadium's retractable roof that fell when a heavy lift crawler crane failed during the construction of Miller Park (now American Family Field) in July 1999.
 The widows of the workers, Marjorie DeGrave, Ramona Dulde-Starr and Patricia Wischer, settled a lawsuit against crane-maker Mitsubishi Heavy Industries of America, for an undisclosed total of over $99 million.
 Attorney Robert L. Habush represented two of the widows in their suit.